ELE1801 Electrical Technology

 Roadstrum, WH & Wolaver, DH 1994, Electrical Engineering for all Engineers, 2nd edn, John Wiley, New York.

-Robbins, AH & Miller, WC 2004, Circuit analysis with devices; theory and practice, Thomson/Delmar Learning, Clifton Park, NY.
+Robbins, AH & Miller, WC 2004, Circuit analysis: theory and practice, Thomson/Delmar Learning, Clifton Park, NY.

 Student workload requirements